-The PATH grant goal is to reduce or eliminate homelessness for individuals with serious mental illnesses and cooccurring substance use disorders and who are experiencing homelessness or at imminent risk of becoming homeless.
+The goal of the PATH grant is to reduce or eliminate homelessness for individuals with serious mental illnesses and co-occurring substance use disorders who are experiencing homelessness or at imminent risk of becoming homeless.
 Grant funds are used for outreach to adults with serious mental illness or co-occurring mental health and substance use disorders who are homeless or at imminent risk of becoming homeless, and connect them to behavioral health services, housing supports, and services that are not traditionally funded by behavioral health programs.